The Seventh Sign: Release and reception

-The film was released theatrically in the United States by TriStar Pictures in April 1988.
-It grossed $18,875,011 at the box office.
-It received negative reviews from critics, and holds a 15% rating on Rotten Tomatoes based on 20 reviews.
-In his two-star review, Roger Ebert stated, "After the sheer anarchy unleashed upon Hollywood by the slice-and-dice movies, it’s actually comforting to know that these characters play by the rules.
+The film was released theatrically in the United States by TriStar Pictures on April 1, 1988.
+It grossed $18,875,011 at the US box office.
+It received mixed reviews from critics, and holds a 15% rating on Rotten Tomatoes based on 20 reviews.
+In his two-star review, Roger Ebert stated: "After the sheer anarchy unleashed upon Hollywood by the slice-and-dice movies, it’s actually comforting to know that these characters play by the rules.
 They believe in good and evil, and they act as if individual human beings can have an influence on the outcome of events."
+Michael Wilmington in a review for the Los Angeles Times praised the visuals used in the film, calling them "extraordinary"; however, he felt that the material was lacking and categorized the story as a "New Age variation on Rosemary's Baby".

 Home media

 The film was released on DVD in the United States by Sony Pictures Home Entertainment in 1998.
-Scream Factory released the film on Blu-ray on September 11, 2018, featuring new interviews with actors Michael Biehn, Peter Friedman and John Taylor, screenwriters Clifford and Ellen Green, and director Carl Schultz, as well as two television spots.
+Scream Factory released the film on Blu-ray on September 11, 2018, featuring new interviews with actors Michael Biehn, Peter Friedman and John Taylor, screenwriters Clifford and Ellen Green and director Carl Schultz, as well as two television spots.